thefrontside/frontside.com/src/blog/2022-03-24-testing-backstage-catalog-ingestors.md

 date: 2022-03-24T05:00:00.000Z
 author: Charles Lowell
 description: >-
-  In order to test whether the Backstage is setting up the Catalog properly, you must start a Backstage server, wait for a while, and assert.
+  To test whether the Backstage is setting up the Catalog properly, you must start a Backstage server, wait for a while, and assert.
 This feat is easier said than done, but Charles will guide you through it in this article.
 tags:
   - backstage
   - testing